Crossover661/calculators/README.md

 For the factorize.cpp calculator:
 * Type `./factorize <numbers_to_factorize>` in a command prompt to find the prime factorization(s) of the given number(s).
-  * Examples: If the executable is called factorize.exe:
   * `./factorize 5` prints `5 is prime.`
   * `./factorize 2024` prints `2024 is composite.
 2024 = 2^3 * 11 * 23`
   * `./factorize 2 22 2024 11 23` prints the prime factorizations of 2, 22, 2024, 11, and 23, each on its own line.